-Special Populations: If a student requires accommodations while on LIT campus, they must contact the Special Populations office in Student Services.
+Special Populations: If a student requires accommodations while on LIT campus, they must contact Jarmarcus Corks in the Special Populations office in Student Services.
 If a dual credit student has accommodations through their school's special populations office, they must still contact LIT's Special Populations office at specialpopulations@lit.edu.